ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The Context ID input specified in the 'context_id' parameter of the access token request.
 If the access token is a CWT, the content of the 'context_id' parameter MUST be specified in the 'context_id' claim of the access token, defined in {{context_id_claim}} of this document.

-* The authentication credential that the client uses in the OSCORE group and specified in the 'req_cnf' parameter of the access token request.
+* The authentication credential that the client uses in the OSCORE group, as specified in the 'req_cnf' parameter of the access token request (see {{sec-c-as-token-endpoint}}).

    If the access token is a CWT, the client's authentication credential MUST be specified in the 'cnf' claim, which follows the syntax from {{Section 3.1 of RFC8747}}.
-In particular, the 'cnf' claim includes the client's authentication credential as specified in the 'req_cnf' parameter of the access token request (see {{sec-c-as-token-endpoint}}).

 {{fig-example-AS-to-C}} shows an example of such an AS response.
 The access token has been truncated for readability.